joelcuerrier/cdid/README.md

     -   **Identity**: Best for smaller datasets with less overidentifying restrictions (many missings like in rotating panel surveys)
     -   **Two-step**: Best for larger datasets with many overidentifying restrictions (few missings).

-Future developments: generalized attrition model (sequential attrition and MAR on observables), doubly-robust estimator (so far only ipw is implemented), and improved computational efficiency.
+Future developments: generalized attrition model (MAR & sequential MAR), doubly-robust estimator (so far only ipw is implemented), and improved computational efficiency.
+Hopefully, it will be directly integrated within the did library.

 ## Installation